Child Welfare Education For Leadership (CWEL)

 Which schools are accredited and approved?

-The seven graduate programs approved in Pennsylvania are located at Bryn Mawr College, Marywood University, Temple University, the University of Pennsylvania, the University of Pittsburgh, West Chester University, and Widener University.
+The graduate programs approved in Pennsylvania are located at Bryn Mawr College, Kutztown University, Marywood University, Millersville University, Shippensburg University, Temple University, the University of Pennsylvania, the University of Pittsburgh, West Chester University, and Widener University.
 The number of openings at each school is limited and may vary from year to year.
-Applicants may apply to any of these six schools.
+Applicants may apply to any of these schools.

 For further information on CWEL, contact the program administrator at the University of Pittsburgh at 1-866-ASK-CWEL (1-866-275-2935).